 On the eve of Press Days for the 2017 North American International Auto Show in Detroit, the National Association of Minority Automobile Dealers (NAMAD) and IHS Markit presented the Second Annual Diversity Volume Leadership Awards (DVL Awards), co-sponsored by Black Enterprise and other automotive and media entities.
-The ceremony showed the tremendous impact that ethnic car buyers have on the economy and brought awareness to the lack of diversity that still remains present in the automotive industry.
+The ceremony showed the tremendous impact that ethnic car buyers have on the economy and brought awareness to the lack of auto industry diversity that still remains present.

 According to Damon Lester, president of NAMAD, “Some 30% of new vehicle purchases are made by multicultural consumers but only 6% of dealerships are minority-owned.
 That means 18,000 dealerships exist in the U.S. and just 1,100 are minority-owned.â€